 Need I dwell on the moral and spiritual fruits of his conversion?
-Read his matchless epistles, study the simple but sublime narrative of his life, and see how brightly, and how steadily the fire of divine love, which was first kindled in his breast on his way to Damascus, burned there, and how it continued to brighten, and to burn more strongly in the face of all defamation, and opposition, and danger, till his warfare was ended, and his soul was joined to the kindred society of seraphic spirits in the sanctuary above.

-And let those especially, who declaim against conversion as a fanatical or enthusiastic dream, and suspect it even more if it is suddenly wrought, behold in the life of Paul, the reality and the practical fruits of this great change.
-For the new life which he led, flowed from his new birth on the way to Damascus.
-This was the fountain - that was the pure and fertilizing stream.
-His conduct, indeed, had been decent and regular, and in many respects exemplary before.
-But still his life was changed as well as his heart; it was regulated by new principles, and conversant with other objects, and devoted to higher and better ends - insomuch that now he could say, "The life which I live in the flesh, I live by the faith of Christ, who loved me, and gave himself for me."
+Read his matchless epistles, study the simple but sublime narrative of his life, and see how brightly and how steadily the fire of divine love, which was first kindled in his breast on his way to Damascus, burned there, and how it continued to brighten and to burn more strongly in the face of all obloquy and opposition and danger, till his warfare was ended, and his soul was joined to the kindred society of seraphic spirits in the sanctuary above.
+And let those especially who declaim against conversion as a fanatical or enthusiastic dream, and suspect it the more if it be suddenly wrought, behold in the life of Paul the reality and the practical fruits of this great change; for the new life which he led flowed from his new birth on the way to Damascus; this was the fountain, that was the pure and fertilizing stream.
+His conduct, indeed, had been decent and regular, and in many respects exemplary before; but still his life was changed as well as his heart; it was regulated by new principles, and conversant with other objects, and devoted to higher and better ends, insomuch that now he could say, 'The life which I live in the flesh, I live by the faith of Christ, who loved me, and gave himself for me.'

-Many practical lessons might be deduced from this case - such as these:
+Many practical lessons might be deduced from this case, as that,

-- 1. A man may be learned, decent, and exemplary in many things, and yet be destitute of spiritual life, so as to require (no less than the irreligious and immoral) being converted and renewed. - 2.
-A form of godliness, where its power is absent, is a grievous snare to the soul. - 3.
-A zeal for God may exist which is not according to knowledge; and a man may be sincere in following a course which is leading him down to the chambers of death. - 4.
-Ignorance of the Gospel, combined with the form of religion and a decent moral life, is often observed to issue in inveterate opposition to Christ and his cause, especially where the conscience is weary and restless because of its unappeased convictions. - 5.
-The one truth that "Jesus is the Christ," is sufficient, when it is really believed, to at once lay a solid ground of hope for the sinner, and to change him into a new man. - 6.
-Faith works by love, so as to constrain the believer to no longer live to himself, but to Him who died for him and rose again; and it prompts him to make known to others the truth which has brought peace and comfort to his own soul. - 7.
-The conversion of Paul is a striking evidence, and the life of Paul is a striking illustration, of the power of truth.
+- 1) A man may be learned, decent, and exemplary in many things, and yet be destitute of spiritual life, so as to require, not less than the irreligious and immoral, to be converted and renewed. - 2) A form of godliness, where its power is absent, is a grievous snare to the soul. - 3) A zeal for God may exist which is not according to knowledge, and a man may be sincere in following a course which is leading him down to the chambers of death.

+- 4) Ignorance of the Gospel, combined with the form of religion and a decent moral life, is often observed to issue in inveterate opposition to Christ and his cause, especially where the conscience is weary and restless, by reason of its unappeased convictions. - 5) The one truth, that 'Jesus is the Christ,' is sufficient, when it is really believed, at once to lay a solid ground of hope for the sinner, and to change him into a new man. - 6) Faith works by love, so as to constrain the believer no longer to live unto himself, but unto Him that died for him, and that rose again; and prompts him to make known to others the truth which has brought peace and comfort to his own soul. - 7) The conversion of Paul is a striking evidence, and the life of Paul is a striking illustration, of the power of truth.

-CHAPTER 4.
-The Ethiopian Treasurer.
+IV.
+The Ethiopian Treasurer: Acts 8:26-40

-Acts 8.26-40.